-Butter is approximated 80% fat and 20% water.
+Butter is approximately 80% fat and 20% water.
 Ghee is 100% fat.

 Ghee is made from heating butter and allowing the liquid butter fat and milk portion of the butter to separate from the fat.
-The milk solids will float to the top.
+The milk solids float to the top.

 - Ghee has a higher smoke point than butter, so it doesn’t oxidize as easily (485F vs 350F).